yourlabs/yourlabs.compose/README.md

 - Gitlab CI variable to set: `$CI_SSH_KEY`, it should contain an ed25510 private key, you can create one with: `ssh-keygen -t ed25519 -a 100`
-- Dockerfile: change the command argument `--module=wsgi:application` with the appropriate path to your wsgi application, and uncomment what you want
+- Dockerfile: change the command argument `--module=wsgi:application` with the appropriate path to your wsgi application, remove bigsudo setup if you want and uncomment what you want

 Then, you can customize all you want!